Why You Need It

 How to Set It Up

 You can choose to apply the BoxCast Flow Control setting by broadcast or by source, as long as you’re streaming from a BoxCaster or BoxCaster Pro.
-If you’re streaming from our Broadcaster app, you can choose to add it by broadcast only.
+If you’re streaming from the Broadcaster app, you can choose to add it by broadcast only.
 We’ll walk through both workflows here.

 To add BoxCast Flow Control at the source level, log in to your BoxCast Dashboard and go to Sources.
 Click on Edit Settings, then go to the Streaming tab at the top.
 There, you’ll see an option for BoxCast Flow Control: